Flooristics, LLC

 5. Due to density, porcelain tiles are heavier than ceramic tiles and are more difficult to cut and install.

-7. In the industry, porcelain tiles are rated by hardness on a zero to five scale.
+7. In the industry, porcelain tiles are rated by hardness on a zero-to-five scale.

-8. Temperature extremes are no problem for porcelain tile, and they can also withstand exposure to snow, rain and sleet.
+8. Temperature extremes are no problem for porcelain tile, and they can also withstand exposure to snow, rain, and sleet.

-10. Because of its strength and scuff resistance, porcelain tile is better than ceramic tile for high traffic areas.
+10. Because of its strength and scuff resistance, porcelain tile is better than ceramic tile for high-traffic areas.

 Filed Under: Floor Safety, Flooring Help, Tile and Stone Tagged With: ceramic tiles, glazed porcelain tile, porcelain and ceramic, porcelain clay tile, porcelain tile, porcelain tiles, what is porcelain tile